crystian97/crystian97/README.md

 ## 👦🏻About me

-I'm an developer jr .
-I really enjoy keeping up to date in the tech world, I enjoy working as a web programmer and ui /ux.
+I'm an developer that really enjoy keeping up to date in the tech world, I enjoy working as a web programmer and ui /ux.

 I love study, this is my recent matters that I learning